joshgontijo/stream-client/README.md

 # Stream client
-Simple client for Server sent events (SSE) and WebSockets with connection retry based on Undertow
+Resilient client for Server sent events (SSE) and WebSockets based on Undertow

 ### Maven